Lupin Flour Bread Recipe

 Lupin Flour Bread

 Lupin, if you’re not familiar, is a bean in the legume family that is popular in the Mediterranean.
-Most beans have a high carb count and aren’t keto-friendly, but this spiffy little bean is mostly fiber so 1/4 cup of lupin flour has a grand total of one net carb.
+Most beans have a high carb count and aren’t keto-friendly so a grain made from them also won’t work for a low-carb diet.
+On the other hand, lupin beans are mostly fiber.
+That means that 1/4 cup of lupin flour has a grand total of one net carb.
 This recipe uses just shy of one cup to make a loaf of 12 generous slices, so the carb count stays low.

 This article explains all about how to use lupin flour.
 Also, you can make a version of this keto bread in the microwave.